All Episodes

 That doesn't sound like a way to help Donald Trump win the election, does it?

-They use it as the foundation to spy on individuals, the Trump campaign transition, and then president.
+But then the fact that those Russian lies unverified, everybody's warned about it, they use it as the foundation to spy on individuals, the Trump campaign, transition, and then president.

-Even cowardly shift is now shifting away from impeachment.
+Even Cowardly Shift is now shifting away from impeachment.

 Explain next.